Carlos Ruckauf

-Carlos Federico Ruckauf (/es/; born July 10, 1944) is a Peronist politician in Argentina, member of the Justicialist Party.
-He served as Minister of Foreign Affairs from January 2002 to March 2003.
-He had earlier served as Vice-President of Argentina from 1995 to 1999, with Carlos Menem, and as his Interior Minister during his first administration.
-He was twice elected to the National Assembly following the restoration of democratic rule.
-In his early career, he was appointed a labor court judge, followed by Minister of Labor in July 1974.
+Carlos Federico Ruckauf (/es/; born July 10, 1944) is an Argentine Peronist politician and a member of the Justicialist Party.
+He served as minister of foreign affairs from January 2002 to March 2003.
+Earlier, he was vice president of Argentina from 1995 to 1999 under President Carlos Menem, and also served as minister of the interior during Menem’s first term.
+After the return of democratic rule in Argentina, Ruckauf was elected twice to the National Assembly.
+In his early career, he was appointed a labor court judge, and later became minister of labor in July 1974.

 Early life and education

-Carlos Federico Ruckauf was born in the western Buenos Aires suburb of Ramos Mejía.
+Ruckauf was born in the western Buenos Aires suburb of Ramos Mejía.
 His parents separated when he was seven, and he lived in Mar del Plata, Salta, and Buenos Aires during the remainder of his childhood.

 Ruckauf enrolled at the University of Buenos Aires, and earned a juris doctor in 1967.
-He was hired as a fingerprint analyst by an insurance company, and was elected Adjunct Secretary of the Insurance Employees' Union, a member union of the CGT, in 1969.
+He was hired as a fingerprint analyst by an insurance company, and was elected adjunct secretary of the Insurance Employees' Union, a member union of the CGT, in 1969.
 He married María Isabel Zapatero, and they had three children.

 Political career

 Through associations at CGT, Ruckauf became a close ally of Lorenzo Miguel, leader of the Steelworkers' Union.
 With the return of Peronists to power in 1973, he was appointed to the bench as a labor court judge.

-Following a cabinet reshuffle in the wake of the Rodrigazo crisis, Miguel recommended him to President Isabel Perón for the post of Minister of Labour in July 1974, following her succession to office after the death of Juan Perón.
-During his tenure, Ruckauf signed decree 261/75 on October 6, 1974.
-It granted blanket amnesty to the Armed Forces for the "annihilation of subversives".
-It is considered an important early milestone in what would become the state's "Dirty War" against political dissidents.
-Ruckauf was later accused of being responsible for the "disappearance" of 14 Mercedes-Benz workers in 1975.
-He remained in office until the March 1976 coup by the military.
+Following a cabinet reshuffle after the Rodrigazo crisis, Miguel recommended Ruckauf to President Isabel Perón for the post of minister of labor in July 1974, after she assumed office following the death of Juan Perón.
+During his tenure, Ruckauf signed decree 261/75 on October 6, 1974, which granted amnesty to the armed forces for actions taken to “annihilate subversives.”
+The decree is seen as an early step in the state’s Dirty War against political dissidents.
+In 1975, Ruckauf was later accused of involvement in the disappearance of 14 Mercedes-Benz workers.[1]
+He remained in office until the military coup in March 1976.

 Unlike many others in Peron's government, he escaped arrest, allegedly with the support of Admiral Eduardo Massera, through a Federal Police official, Ramón Ramírez.